Kevin Curtis (safety)

 Kevin Curtis (born July 28, 1980) is an American football coach and former safety.
-He is currently the cornerbacks coach for the Baylor University football team.
+He was most recently the cornerbacks coach for the Baylor University football team.

-Early years
+Early life

 Curtis was born in Frankfurt, Germany, but was raised in Lubbock, Texas, where he attended Coronado High School.
 At Coronado, he played quarterback.

 Playing career

 College

-Curtis played safety for the Texas Tech Red Raiders from 1998-2002.
+Curtis played safety for the Texas Tech Red Raiders from 1998 to 2002.
 He was named second-team All-American for his junior and senior seasons, and was a three time All-Big 12 selection.
 During the 1999 season, he was named Big 12 Defensive Player of the Week following a Red Raider victory against Colorado and was named to the Jim Thorpe Award watchlist prior to the 2000 season.
 He graduated in 2002 with a degree in Restaurant and Hotel Management.

 Professional

-Curtis was originally selected in the fourth round of the 2002 NFL Draft by the San Francisco 49ers, where he spent three seasons.
+Curtis was originally selected in the fourth round of the 2002 NFL draft by the San Francisco 49ers, where he spent three seasons.
 He has also been a member of the Green Bay Packers, Oakland Raiders, Cologne Centurions and Houston Texans.